felipe-angel/busy-pro-cut-landing/STRIPE_SETUP.md

-# Stripe Payment Integration Setup Guide
+# Stripe Payment Integration Setup Guide (Legacy)

+This project **no longer uses Stripe** for downloads.
+Downloads are free and are soft-gated by a form that logs submissions to Google Sheets.

+If you ever decide to re-enable paid access, this guide can be used as a starting point.

 ## Overview
-This site uses Stripe Payment Links for processing payments.
-After a successful payment, customers are redirected to a thank you page with download links for their purchased blueprints.
+This site previously used Stripe Payment Links for processing payments.
+It now uses free gated downloads instead.

 ## Setup Steps